github/codeql/docs/codeql/writing-codeql-queries/defining-the-results-of-a-query.rst

 Including the name of the superclass
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The alert message defined by the basic select statement is constant and doesn't give users much information.
-Since the query identifies the superclas, it's easy to include its name in the string message.
+Since the query identifies the superclass, it's easy to include its name in the string message.
 For example:

 .. code-block:: ql